Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons: Dephasing Bose-Hubbard model

-In this Appendix, we investigate the Liouvillian spectra of a dissipative Bose-Hubbard model to confirm the robustness of the physical picture described in Fig.~\ref{Fig-hierarchy}.
+In this Appendix, we investigate the Liouvillian spectra of the Bose-Hubbard model under dephasing to substantiate the robustness of the incoherenton picture illustrated in Fig.~\ref{Fig-hierarchy}.
 The Hamiltonian of the Bose-Hubbard model is given by

 where $b_{l}^{\dag}$ and $b_{l}$ are the creation and annihilation operators of a boson at site $l$ and $n_l=b^{\dag}_{l}b_{l}$ is the density operator at site $l$.
-Here, $J$ and $U$ represent the amplitude of coherent hopping and the strength of an on-site interaction.
+Here, $J$ and $U$ represent the amplitude of coherent hopping and the strength of on-site interactions.
 The Lindblad operators are given by Eq.~\eqref{L_dephasing}.
-The hard-core boson model introduced in Sec.~\ref{sec:hard_core_bosons} corresponds to the Bose-Hubbard model with $U \to \infty$.
-Below, we investigate the two-particle Liouvillian spectra by using numerical diagonalization.
+The hard-core boson model introduced in Sec.~\ref{sec:hard_core_bosons} is a special case of the Bose-Hubbard model with $U \to \infty$.
+We proceed by numerically calculating the three-particle Liouvillian spectra.

-Figure \ref{Fig-spec-MP-BH-J=0} (a) shows the Liouvillian spectrum with $J=0$, and Figs.~\ref{Fig-spec-MP-BH-J=0} (b)--(g) show the corresponding eigenmodes and their degeneracies.
-The eigenvalue $\lambda=0$ has a degeneracy with $d=L(L+1)/2$, and the corresponding eigenmodes are completely diagonal in the matrix representation.
-The eigenmodes include either two two-body bound states or a four-body bound state (see Fig.~\ref{Fig-spec-MP-BH-J=0} (b)).
-The eigenvalue $\lambda=-\gamma$ has a degeneracy with $d=L(L-1)(L-2)$, and the corresponding eigenmodes include a single two-body bound state and two unpaired particles (see Fig.~\ref{Fig-spec-MP-BH-J=0} (c)).
-When a two-body interchain bound state and an unpaired particle form a three-body bound state, the corresponding eigenvalue is shifted along the imaginary axis due to the on-site interaction $U$ (see Fig.~\ref{Fig-spec-MP-BH-J=0} (d)).
-Eigenmodes shown in Figs.~\ref{Fig-spec-MP-BH-J=0} (e)--(g) have no interchain bound states and have different decay rates depending on the number of doubly occupied sites.